kdunayczan/catblog/README.md

 # Cat Blogs

 #### Welcome to Project #1
-This app has been made with Ruby on Rails.
+This app has been made with Ruby on Rails.\s\s
 *By: Katie Dunayczan*

 List of skills learned through making this app:
 - HTML and CSS
 - Ruby